-The consolidated entity has increased its monitoring of debt recovery as there is an increased probability of customers delaying payment or being unable to pay, due to the Coronavirus (COVID-19) pandemic.
-As a result, the amount of expected credit losses has increased since the previous corresponding period.
+The consolidated entity increased its monitoring of debt recovery as there was an increased probability of customers delaying payment or being unable to pay, due to the Coronavirus (COVID-19) pandemic.
+At this time this concern has not materialized and as such the amount of expected credit losses has decreased since the previous corresponding period.